MorElf7/cs326-final-nu/docs/final.md

 If the user has already created a route, then they would be redirected to a page where they can view their current route and edit it.
 ## c.
 Home Page:
 Our Home Page allows user to go through all suggestions where they can decide to Like or Reject.
-Each suggestion card display other user's basic information, their time and route, along with a map with pinpoints where their routes are.
+Each suggestion card display other user's basic information, their time, days, and routes, along with a map with pinpoints of where their routes are.
 From the home page, user can navigate to Matches, Routes Panel, and Profile page.

 ## d.
 Matches page: